-The training program in Plastic and Reconstructive Surgery at Lahey Hospital & Medical Center is dedicated to providing fundamental training in all aspects of Plastic Surgery, including major reconstruction, breast reconstruction, aesthetic and laser surgery, microsurgery and hand surgery.
-This volume of information must be assimilated in three years – the training program is built upon a foundation of anatomy training, didactic lectures, and operative experience designed to teach the conceptual basis of plastic surgery in addition to specific surgical techniques.
+The training program in Plastic and Reconstructive Surgery at Lahey Hospital & Medical Center is dedicated to providing fundamental training in all aspects of Plastic Surgery, including major reconstruction, breast reconstruction, aesthetic and laser surgery, microsurgery, and hand surgery.
+The training program is built upon a foundation of anatomy training, didactic lectures, and operative experience designed to teach the conceptual basis of plastic surgery in addition to specific surgical techniques.
 This design has been created in order to build a solid foundation for future academic or private practice, and to provide the skills necessary to successfully complete the certification requirements of the American Board of Plastic Surgery.

-In addition, the resident is afforded the opportunity for basic science and clinical research experience during the residency.
-This is done with the intention that the resident be able to pursue an academic or research oriented career following training, or if the individual chooses to pursue a private practice career, to be able to approach his or her profession with an inquisitive, intellectually curious attitude.
+In addition, the resident is afforded the opportunity for both basic science and clinical research experience during the residency.
+This is done with the intention that the resident be able to pursue an academic or research oriented career following training or, if the individual chooses, to pursue a private practice career and be able to approach his or her profession with an inquisitive, intellectually curious attitude.

 Thank you for your interest in our residency program.